valango/vue-proper/README.md

 control element has 15 style-related properties out of 47 total!

 _**vue-proper**_ makes it easy to manage this complexity, and more.
-For saving your time, try the [vue-proper-demo](https://github.com/valango/vue-proper-demo) first!
+To save your time, try the [vue-proper-demo](https://github.com/valango/vue-proper-demo) first!

 ## Usage
 ```